jepstein-eagle/adaptable/packages/plugins/ipushpull/README.md

 It allows user to send Reports - either System Reports shipped by AdapTable or those created via the [Export function](../../adaptable/readme/functions/export-function.md) - to ipushpull and from their to Symphony and other destinations.

 **Version 7 of AdapTable made significant changes to how ipushpull is set up by using this dedicated plugin and removing the ipushpull section from Predefined Config.

-Most of the functionality and objects are identical but it is now done through an `ipushpullPluginOptions` object**.
+**The functionality and objects are almost identical but it is now done through an `ipushpullPluginOptions` object**.

 ## ipushpull Options

-The ipushpull plugin contains an [ipushpull Plugin Options](../ipushpull/src/index.ts) object which allows users to set up their instance - more to follow...
+The ipushpull plugin contains an [ipushpull Plugin Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_ipushpullpluginoptions_.ipushpullpluginoptions.html) object which allows users to set up their instance.

+It contains credential details, useful properties (e.g. `throttleTime`, `autoLogin` etc.) and the ipupshpull config object.

-## UI Elements
+## ipushpull Toolbar

-ipushpull includes the following UI Elements:

-- **Toolbar** - The main way to interact with ipushpull.
+The ipushpull plugin includes a dedicated ipushpull Toolbar - the main way to interact with ipushpull inside AdapTable.

-## Toolbar Contents

 At start-up this simply displays a login button that, when clicked, opens a login screen asking for username and password.

-> There is a `AutoLogin` property option which will automatically log the user in to ipushpull (if the correct credentials have been provided in Predefined Config).
+> There is a `AutoLogin` property option which will automatically log the user in to ipushpull (if the correct credentials have been provided in ipushpull Plugin Options).

+Once the user is successfully logged in, the Toolbar will contain a number of elements (primarily dropdowns and buttons).
+These include:

 ### Dropdowns

-Once successfully logged in, the Toolbar sees 3 dropdowns.
-These are:

 1. **Reports Dropdown** - this shows all the Reports that have been created via the [Export function](../../adaptable/readme/functions/export-function.md).
     > This dropdown will also include any System Reports that AdapTable ships by default (e.g. Selected Cells); however these can be removed by setting `IncludeSystemReports` to false